 It’s fairly easy to find advice for bugging out with ‘people in good health,’ but what if you, or someone you love, are not in reasonable health?
 How can you ensure all your family members – not just the healthy ones – are prepared to bug out?

-This concern was recently raised by Kimberly, a reader of this site, who emailed me asking how her and her husband could adapt their bug out plan as they age to ensure their deteriorating health doesn’t limit their evacuation options.
+This concern was recently raised by Kimberly, a reader of this site, who emailed me asking how she and her husband could adapt their bug out plan as they age to ensure their deteriorating health doesn’t limit their evacuation options.

 Kimberly’s already on the right track – considering potential problems before they happen is fundamental to preparedness.
 The best tools against survival challenges are knowledge and proper planning.
 Thinking about plausible future scenarios and how they could potentially impact her bug out plan puts Kimberly ahead of the game.